-When a window is the drawing destination, a redisplay-window method generally should be used to encapsulate the drawing code.
+When a window is the drawing destination, a redisplay-window method should be used to encapsulate the drawing code.
 And certain types of windows have other particular constraints, as explained in this and the following sections.

 The following techniques can be used on (almost) all windows.

-The reason for always using a redisplay-window method is that whenever part of the interior of a window becomes uncovered, its redisplay-window method will be called automatically to redraw the window's contents that was erased from the screen when the window became covered.
+The main reason for always using a redisplay-window method is that whenever part of the interior of a window becomes uncovered, its redisplay-window method will be called automatically to redraw the window's contents erased from the screen when the window became covered.
 If drawing is done outside a redisplay-window method, then in the general case an application will not know when the output that was drawn has been lost.